tommoyer/www-academic/vita.md

 - IEEE Security and Privacy Magazine(S&P)
 - IEEE Symposium on Security and Privacy (Oakland)
 - IEEE Transactions on Big Data (TBD)
+- IEEE Transactions on Dependable and Secure Computing (TDSC)
 - IEEE Transactions on Software Engineering (TSE)
 - International Conference on Information Security and Assurance (ISA)
 - International Conference on Information Systems Security (ICISS)